-Monitoring and Evaluation are essential for the successful delivery of Agenda 2030 for Sustainable Development as well as the Paris Agreement.
+Monitoring and Evaluation are essential for the successful delivery of the 2030 Agenda for Sustainable Development as well as the Paris Agreement.

 Designed and delivered with a contribution from the UN Evaluation Group (UNEG), this course provides an overview of key concepts, trends and tools relevant to the monitoring and evaluation functions within the UN system.